folio-org/folio-ansible/doc/index.md

    cloned from GitHub and then built from source on the VM as part of provisioning.
 Source code is shared with the host machine on the project root.
-2. `backend` -- a fully loaded backend Okapi and mod-users system with sample data.
+2. `backend` -- a fully loaded backend Okapi, mod-users, and mod-metadata system with sample data.
-3. `demo` -- a fully loaded backend Okapi and mod-users system with sample data, stripes-core loaded as a system service, and the ui-users FOLIO app.
+3. `demo` -- a fully loaded backend Okapi and mod-users system with sample data, stripes-core loaded as a system service, and the ui-users and ui-okapi-console FOLIO apps.
 4. `backend_auth` -- the backend system, plus mod-auth.
 There are three sample authorized users:
    * `diku_admin` with password `admin`.